gazebosim/gz-sim/tutorials/apply_force_torque.md

 in meters.
 Here you can edit the X, Y and Z fields to give the force an offset with respect to the center of mass expressed in the link's frame.

-  - **Tip**: Right-click the model and choose View -> Center of mass to see its position.
-You might want to also make the model transparent for that.
+  - **Tip**: Right-click the model and choose `View` -> `Center of Mass` to see its position.
+You will want to also make the model transparent to see the center of mass visual (`View` -> `Transparent`).

 - **Apply Force**: Click this to apply only force for one time step.
-Keep in mind that time steps are in the order of milliseconds, so relatively large forces are needed in order to apply a significant impulse.
+Keep in mind that time steps are typically in the order of milliseconds, so relatively large forces are needed in order to apply a significant impulse.

 ### Torque

-- **X, Y, Z**: Each field specifies how much torque will be applied about that axis, in N.m.
+- **X, Y, Z**: Each field specifies how much torque will be applied about that axis, in Newton-meters (N.m).
 The frame is fixed to the link.

 - **Mag**: The total magnitude of the torque which will be applied, which is the Euclidean norm of the 3 torques above.
 Changing the magnitude changes the XYZ fields proportionally, maintaining the torque direction.

 - **Apply Torque**: Click this to apply only torque for one time step.
-Keep in mind that time steps are in the order of milliseconds, so relatively large torques are needed in order to apply a significant angular impulse.
+Keep in mind that time steps are typically in the order of milliseconds, so relatively large torques are needed in order to apply a significant angular impulse.

   - **Note**: Torque is always applied about the center of mass.